HTML Semantic Guide: Understanding Semantic HTML Tags

 • Accessibility: Semantic tags help screen readers and other assistive technologies understand content more effectively.

-• SEO Optimization: Search engines can better understand and index your content, potentially improving your site’s ranking.
+• SEO Optimization: Search engines can better understand and index your content, potentially improving your site’s ranking by prioritizing semantic HTML cheat sheet usage and consistent markup.

 Creating a Semantic Header